dheesh-m/plant-shop-react-redux/README.md

 # Navigation to either of the other pages: 2 points

-# Shopping cart page (23 points)
-# The total number of plants in the cart: 2 points

-# The total cost of all items in the cart: 2 points

-# A checkout button (displays the message “Coming Soon” or similar): 1 point

 # A continue shopping button that links to the product listing page: 2 points